by Sellick Partnership | 5 March 2021

 - Blue Monday

 Blue Monday is dubbed as the most depressing day of the year, so to keep morale high we decided to send each of our employees some brownies.
-The feedback was really positive and everyone commented on how it lifted their spirits and moods during a tough lockdown.
+We did this in both 2021 and 2022 and the feedback was really positive, and everyone commented on how it lifted their spirits and moods on Blue Monday.

 - Time to Talk day